Sorting laundry: should I or shouldn’t I?

 You’ve heard of it.
 We’ve all heard of it.
 That mysterious concept.
 So weird and ambiguous.
 Just the word itself sounds time-consuming: sorting.
 Admit it, when you’re alone, doing your laundry or your families laundry you have definitely thought to yourself: do I really have to sort all of these clothes before washing them?
-Why not just throw everything in together, place one laundry detergent pod and press ‘Start’?
+Why not just throw everything in together, place one Laundry Pacs Product Page and press ‘Start’?
 What’s all this ‘sorting’ we keep hearing about?!
 Well, unless you want to risk ruining your wardrobe, linens, and other machine washables it’s better to learn what it is and not skip it!
 It matters.

 Sorting is, actually, the least time-consuming aspect of the laundry process.
 It also means that you spend less time fixing mistakes and mishaps!
 So, by all means, keep on reading.